ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/3-benchmark-gemma-i8mm.md

 If any lines are returned, then your phone has the i8mm capability.

-#### Setting up the build
+#### Set up the build

-Download NDK r25.
-Bazel only supports up to NDK r21, which does not have support for i8mm instructions.
+Download Android NDK r25.
+Mediapipe only supports up to NDK r21, which does not have support for i8mm instructions.
 Google has released a workaround that lets us build the binary with NDK r25 (with support for i8mm instructions) by modifying the WORKSPACE file at the root of the MediaPipe repo to use `rules_android_ndk`.

 ```bash